 Abraham Lake is a stunning lake in Alberta that expels the classic Rocky Mountain blue color in the summer and infamous ice bubbles in the winter.
 Countless visitors venture to the lake in the winter to enjoy the famous frozen bubbles, but camping at Abraham Lake is the best way to enjoy its beauty in the summer months.

-Abraham Lake is 30 minutes off the Icefields Parkway, right in between Banff and Jasper National Park.
+Abraham Lake is 30 minutes off the Icefields Parkway, between Banff and Jasper National Park.
 This beautiful camping destination is easy to visit during any Rocky Mountain visit and is a great pitstop during your trek from Banff to Jasper.

 Abraham Lake Camping